Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 - God's Word is truth.
 Psalms 119:151
 >'You are near, Lord, And all Your commandments are truth.'
 (Psalm 119:151)
 - The Gospel is truth.
->'because of the hope reserved for you in heaven, of which you previously heard in the word of truth, the gospel'
+>'because of the hope reserved for you in heaven, of which you previously heard in the word of truth, the gospel' (Colossians 1:5)

-Colossians 1:5)

-dioajfakjflajslkjaklskjf alksfjlajdflka;sjfdl;ja a aklsfjdlajlfjalskjfdklasf. dasafkdaljfla;dskflad f.
-jdkasfjdal;kdjfklajfkla
-kdaljfklakflda